 They won’t employ themselves of course.
 Someone else has to do that for them.
 They won’t go out with a fresh sheet and have a go at something, take a risk, invest their pay-off money and see if they can actually create some new jobs and offer a new thing to the community.
 They don’t give a damn about the community anyway.
 Only themselves and their narrowly defined needs.
 JW may be a heritage brand but Kilmarnock is not much of a heritage place.
 Few of its inhabitants have any romantic attachment to its past.
 Who the hell was John Walker anyway?
 No fucking idea.
 Just geeza job!

 I wonder how many in the park gathering stopped to think about the whisky problem, a drug the consumption of which is virtually a national disease in Scotland.
 It is a drug which does untold damage to relationships and to mental and physical health.
 It is a cultural blight.
-Had the towns-people made demands in favour of a heroin factory it would have been little worse.
+Had the towns-people made demands in favour of a cocaine factory it would have been little worse.